-From your next visit onward, acupuncture treatments move your energy in the direction of vitality, harmony and balance.
+From your second onward, acupuncture treatments move your energy in the direction of vitality, harmony and balance.
 Your practitioner monitors your response to treatment by talking with you at the start of each visit and by taking your pulses before, during and at the end of treatment.
 Pulse-taking in acupuncture is not the same as taking your radial pulse in Western medicine.
 The process is similar in that your practitioner takes your hand in theirs, but they are listening to and feeling for different qualities.
 Your pulse “picture” provides the truest assessment of your health, guiding your treatment plan and helping to evaluate your progress over time.